Andrew Smith - Chairman

 Andrew started his career working on the natural history collections at Tyne & Wear Museum Service before moving to the Science Museum to work on the Wellcome medical collections.
 He became Keeper of the Boot & Shoe Collection at Northampton Museum & Art Gallery in 1988 and Curator/General Manager of the Norfolk Rural Life Museum in 1994.
 Whilst in Norfolk he managed the £4m capital redevelopment of the site which led a 40% increase in visitor numbers.

 Andrew was born in South Shields and educated at the University of Leicester; he has post-graduate diplomas in Museum Studies and Management & Leadership.
-He is a Fellow of the Museums Association, Director of the Yorkshire Dales Landscape Research Trust and was appointed a Director of the newly established Sunderland Culture in 2016 and is Chairman of Cumbria Museum Director’s Group.
+He is a Fellow of the Museums Association, Director of the Yorkshire Dales Landscape Research Trust and was appointed a Director of the newly established Sunderland Culture in 2016 and was formerly Chair of Cumbria Museum Director’s Group.

 Julie Mennell - Trustee